jesterthepester/jesterthepester.github.io/_posts/2023-04-26-Markdown-Notes.md

 ## Links

-You can create an inline link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ).
-You can also use the keyboard shortcut Command+K to create a link.
+You can create an inline link by wrapping link text in brackets `[ ]`, and then wrapping the URL in parentheses `( )`.
+You can also use the keyboard shortcut `Command+K` to create a link.
 When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.

-You can also create a Markdown hyperlink by highlighting the text and using the keyboard shortcut Command+V. If you'd like to replace the text with the link, use the keyboard shortcut Command+Shift+V.
+You can also create a Markdown hyperlink by highlighting the text and using the keyboard shortcut `Command+V`.
+If you'd like to replace the text with the link, use the keyboard shortcut `Command+Shift+V`.

 This site was built using [GitHub Pages](https://pages.github.com/).